Turning insight into action: How Lyreco built a daily discipline of journey management

 Real-world proof

-A new rhythm: quarterly journey performance reviews
+A new approach: quarterly journey performance reviews

 Overcoming obstacles, one step at a time